dexiio/dexi-io-codegen/README.md

 # Used for sending the actual HTTP requests
-- class DexiApiHelper
+- class DexiAPIHelper

-  # Create new instance of DexiApiHelper
+  # Create new instance of DexiAPIHelper
   - constructor(Dexi dexiInstance, String accountId, String accessKey); //Uses the configurations found on the Dexi class for creating the requests

   # Send HTTP POST request to url - with optional requestBody